nima101/nima101.github.io/_posts/2024-08-15-auction_pacing.md

 - $$ V_i $$ is the intrinsic value of a conversion to the advertiser
 - $$ p_{ij} $$ is the probability of conversion happening if we show the ad to this user

+Note: The auction we designed here is not incentive compatible as it encourages advertisers to lower their $$ V_i $$ input in the system.
+In order to make the auction incentive compatible, we need to address pricing differently but we won't cover that in this post.
+The beauty of having an incentive compatible system is that advertiser's incentive (higher ROI) becomes aligned with our incentive (knowing the true value of $$ V_i $$) and it helps with our assumption on $$V_i$$ representing the intrinsic value of each conversion to the advertiser.

 <br/>
 <br/>